 We provide children with opportunities to use a range of geographical skills and develop deep geographical knowledge as they move through the school.
 Skills are put into practice both through local fieldwork and trips.

 We aim to fulfil the requirements of the National Curriculum for Geography through engaging children in a wide variety of topics through a carefully planned, phased approach to the subject that will that help them to discover the world they live in.
-Through this investigative subject, children will observe, describe and seek explanations about the world whilst developing geographical concepts, knowledge and skills that are transferrable across the curriculum.
+Through this investigative subject, children will observe, describe and seek explanations about the world whilst developing geographical concepts, knowledge and skills that are transferable across the curriculum.
 The ultimate aim is to foster a love of learning within Geography, and encourage children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes which they will take with them to the next stage of their education.

 We implement the National Curriculum through exciting and inspiring topics and high quality teaching, that ensures skills and knowledge are developed and built on year by year to maximise learning for all children.
 At the beginning of each topic, children are able to convey what they know already as well as what they would like to find out.
 This helps inform the programme of study and also ensures that lessons are relevant and take account of children’s different starting points.
 Lesson content and tasks are designed to provide appropriate challenge to all learners.
 The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom.
 School trips and fieldwork give first-hand experiences, enrich learning, provide contextual learning, and enhance children's understanding of the world beyond their locality.